theodore-norvell/cogent/README.md

 Strawberry transitions should not be labelled.

 Vanilla transitions should have a trigger.

-(If the source state is a simple state, Cogent will rewrite a missing trigger as "after(0s)".)
+(If the source state is a simple state, Cogent will rewrite a missing trigger as "after(0s)".
+For compound states, a vanilla transition with no trigger is triggered by the "completion" of its source state, according to the UML standard; however Cogent does not currently support completion events; and so it is currently necessary for such transitions to have an explicit trigger.)

 Chocolate transitions should not have a trigger.